MohitGoel92/Statistics-For-Business/README.md

 Here is what's required:

-- A normal distribution of 1000 observations for heights of men in the US.
+- A normal distribution of 1000 observations for heights of men in the US to generate a distribution.
-- A normal distribution of 1000 observations for heights of women in the US.
+- A normal distribution of 1000 observations for heights of women in the US to generate a distribution.
 - Identify the minimum height of the 2.2% of the tallest people in our population.

 To perfrom this short analysis, we will be using the NORM.INV function in Excel.